dmeditor/dmeditor/README.md

 ### Highlights
 - Block based, real WYSIWYG(What you see is what you get)
-- Intractive while editing, eg. click a tab and edit a tab’s content
+- Intractive while editing, eg. click a tab and edit a tab's content
 - Basic widgets: rich text, image, heading, table, video, iframe
 - Intractive widgets: tab, accordion
-- Data saved in json
+- Get benefits of React ecosystem for creating widget, eg. sliding, resizing, dialog.
-- Super easy to create styled widget(eg. line under h2)
+- Super easy to create widget template (mostly only css)
-- Easy to create own widget

 ### Screenshots